2007 in British television: Celebrity Big Brother 5

-In January, Jade Goody, her mother Jackiey Budden and boyfriend Jack Tweed, along with Danielle Lloyd and Jo O'Meara, were accused of racist bullying towards Bollywood actress Shilpa Shetty.
+In January, Jade Goody, her mother Jackie Budden and boyfriend Jack Tweed, along with Danielle Lloyd and Jo O'Meara, were accused of racist bullying towards Bollywood actress Shilpa Shetty.
 This resulted in protests in India and a record number of complaints to British TV regulator Ofcom and to Channel 4.
+At the end of May, Channel 4 broadcast an apology for not intervening.

 Big Brother 8

-At the end of May, Channel 4 broadcast an apology for not intervening in the bullying just moments before the eight non-celebrity series started; all housemates in this series were given strict warnings about racism before entering.
+In response to the incident, Channel 4 introduced a zero-tolerance policy for racism.
+All housemates in this series were given strict warnings about racism before entering.
 Just one week after the launch, Emily Parr was removed from the house in the early hours of the morning for saying the word "nigger" to black housemate Charley Uchea just hours before.
 This incident was widely discussed in the media; viewers complained about Channel 4 broadcasting the word, however, other viewers complained that Emily had been treated unfairly, as she did not use the word in a spiteful context, instead possibly imitating rappers who use the word in their songs.